 Community Family Support Programme (CFSP)

-The new Community Family Support Programme (CFSP) is a Pathways to Success initiative designed to help disadvantaged families make life changing decisions to enhance their prospects and become full participants in society.
+The Community Family Support Programme (CFSP) is a ‘Pathways to Success’ initiative and a Delivering Social Change signature project entitled ‘Pathways to Employment for Young People’.
+The programme has been designed to help families make life changing decisions to enhance their prospects and become full participants in society.

-Entry to the CFSP is voluntary and recruitment of families to the programme will be sought from a range of sources including the local network of Family Support Hubs, the relevant Health and Social Care Trusts and other family support agencies / organisations in the voluntary and community sectors.
+Entry to the CFSP is voluntary and recruitment of families to the programme is sought from a range of sources including the local network of Family Support Hubs, the relevant Health and Social Care Trusts and other family support agencies / organisations in the voluntary and community sectors.
 Families can also self refer from within their local communities.

 The CFSP providers work closely and in partnership with other stakeholders to ensure families receive the support they need and if appropriate help from specialist organisations.

 The programme commenced in November 2014 and will support 720 families throughout Northern Ireland to March 2015.
 The CFSP funding allocation is £4m for 2013 – 2015.

 This project is part funded by the Northern Ireland Executive's Delivering Social Change fund.